glotzerlab/signac/doc/projects.rst

   2. **scripts and routines** that operate on that space, and
   3. the project's **documentation**.

-This corresponds largely to the definition of a computational project outlined by `Wilson et al.`_ The signac framework helps to design and implement all three of these components by providing the necessary computational infrastructure and by being an implicit part of the project's documentation.
+This division corresponds largely to the definition of a computational project outlined by `Wilson et al.`_ The primary function of **signac** is to provide a single interface between component **(2)**, the scripts encapsulating the project logic, and component **(1)**, the underlying data generated and manipulated by these operations.
+By maintaining a clearly defined data space that can be easily indexed, **signac** can provide a consistent, homogeneous data access mechanism.
+In the process, **signac**'s maintainance of the data space also effectively functions as an implicit part of component **(3)**, the project's documentation.

 .. _`Wilson et al.`: https://arxiv.org/abs/1609.00037

+**I think we can remove these two lines**
-Larger, more complex computational investigations usually demand a division into multiple subprojects, however there is no simple answer to how exactly to divide routines and data space among individual subprojects.
+            Larger, more complex computational investigations usually demand a division into multiple subprojects; however there is no simple answer to how exactly to divide routines and data space among individual subprojects.
             A general rule of thumb is that if two projects share more than 50\% of their routines and the data they operate on, they are probably the same project.

-Keep in mind that **signac** makes it easy to :ref:`divide or merge <move-copy-remove>` projects even at a later stage.
+.. _project-initialization:

 Project Initialization
 ======================

+In order to use **signac** to manage a project's data, the project must be **initialized** as a **signac** project.
+After a project has been initialized in **signac**, all shell and Python scripts executed within or below the project's root directory have access to **signac**'s central facility, the **signac** project interface.
+The project interface is a **signac** construct that provides simple and consistent access to the project's underlying *data space*. [#f1]_

+.. [#f1] You can access a project interface from other locations by explicitly specifying the root directory.

-To initialize a project, simply create a project directory and execute ``$signac init <projectname>`` on the command line.
+To initialize a project, simply execute ``$signac init <projectname>`` on the command line inside the desired project directory (create a new project directory if needed).
-For example, to initialize a project named *MyProject* in a directory called ``my_project``, execute:
+For example, to initialize a **signac** project named *MyProject* in a directory called ``my_project``, execute:

 .. code-block:: bash